samuelfox1/express-api-boiler/README.md

 # express-api-boiler
-example code for an express api
+example of an express api